4-15-20 (updated: 6-11-20)

 To Our Residents and Family Members:

-We want to inform you that we have received confirmation that an individual at Duncanville Healthcare and Millbrook Healthcare & Rehabilitation Center has been diagnosed with COVID-19.
+We want to inform you that we have received confirmation that one or more individuals at Duncanville Healthcare and Pleasant Valley Healthcare & Rehabilitation Center has been diagnosed with COVID-19.
 Resident safety is our top priority.
 We are doing everything we can to ensure we stop the spread of COVID-19 within our facility, including staying in very close communication with local and state health officials to ensure we are taking all the appropriate steps.
 We are not permitting visitors per the direction of the local health department.

 We encourage you to call our center at 972-708-8800 for updates on the status of your loved one.
 We understand that you are concerned about your loved one, but it is crucial that we restrict visitation to reduce the spread of this virus.
 We also understand that connecting with family members is incredibly important to our residents.
 Family members are encouraged to connect with their loved ones through video chat, calling, texting, or other social media formats.